fabiospampinato/prask/readme.md

   <img src="./resources/demo_number.gif" alt="Demo" width="662">
 </p>

-This prompt can be used to ask the user for a password, without visually leaking the characters that make it up to the console.
+This prompt can be used to ask the user for a numeric value.

 ```ts
 import {number} from 'prask';